Maxine McCormick

 Maxine McCormick (born 2004) is the youngest world champion in fly casting history.
 In 2016, at age 12, she won the women's World Casting Championship in fly-fishing.
 She is America's No. 1 female caster.
 She is the first child to participate in and win a gold medal at a world-class event since 13-year old American diver Marjorie Gestring won the 1936 Berlin Olympics.

+Career

 National Casting Championships

 At the 2017 National Casting Championships, held in San Jose, California, McCormick beat her hall of fame mentor and coach Chris Korich.
 Maxine ranked fourth in North America in flycasting accuracy, and she earned a spot on the All America team for her third year (she first made the team at age 11).

 All American Team

 The following Bay Area casters won spots on the All American Team: Maxine McCormick, Chris Korich, John Thiele and Rene Gillibert.
 McCormick is the youngest person to ever make the team.